quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ~~~
 {: #quic-parametersrestored-def title="QUICParametersRestored definition"}

-Note that, like parameters_set above, this event can contain any number of
+Note that, like the `parameters_set` event, this event can contain any number of
 unspecified fields to allow for additional/custom parameters.

 ## packet_sent {#quic-packetsent}